-If you suffered the tragic loss of a family member in a car accident, you may be entitled to bring a wrongful death claim against the responsible party.
-By pursuing monetary damages, you have the potential of alleviating the financial burdens of losing a primary breadwinner or caretaker.
+If you suffered the tragic loss of a family member in a car accident, you might be entitled to bring a wrongful death claim against the responsible party.
+By pursuing monetary damages, you have the potential to alleviate the financial burdens of losing a primary breadwinner or caretaker.

 Rutter Mills understands that you need compassionate support.
-You also need strong advocacy from car accident lawyers who have decades of proven experience representing clients in wrongful death car accident claims in Norfolk, Newport News, and Hampton Roads.
+It would be best if you also had strong advocacy from car accident lawyers with decades of proven experience representing clients in wrongful death car accident claims in Norfolk, Newport News, and Hampton Roads.

-The shock, grief, and sadness of an unexpected loss can make it all but impossible to move forward, but a wrongful death attorney can help victims through the process.
+The shock, grief, and sadness of an unexpected loss can make it impossible to move forward, but a wrongful death attorney can help victims through the process.
 Rutter Mills can help you with the legal aftermath of a fatal car accident.
-Our firm leverages the resources, skills, and experience of our attorneys to go toe-to-toe with insurance companies.
+Our firm leverages our attorneys’ resources, skills, and experience to go toe-to-toe with insurance companies.
 More importantly, we genuinely care about our clients, whom we view as an extension of our family.

-When your thoughts are clouded by pain, you can put your trust in a fatal car accident attorney at Rutter Mills for straightforward answers and sound guidance.
+When your thoughts are clouded by pain, you can trust a fatal car accident attorney at Rutter Mills for straightforward answers and sound guidance.

 Who can file a wrongful death suit after a car accident?